-Dram Shop Laws and Related Legal Actions: State Has a Dram Shop Law (Yes/No):

-'Dram Shop Law' Concept Has Been Adopted Via a Change to the Common Law Rule by Action of the Highest Court of Record in the State (Case Citation):
+Dram Shop Laws and Related Legal Actions: State Has a Dram Shop Law (Yes/No): "Dram Shop Law" Concept Has Been Adopted Via a Change to the Common Law Rule by Action of the Highest Court of Record in the State (Case Citation): Dram Shop Actions-Social Hosts:

-Criminal Action Against Owner or Employees of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons:

-Type of Criminal Action:

-Term of Imprisonment:

-Fine (\$ Range):

-Administrative Actions Against Owners of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons:

-License to Serve Alcoholic Beverages
+Criminal Action Against Owner or Employees of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons: Type of Criminal Action: Term of Imprisonment: Fine (\$ Range): Administrative Actions Against Owners of Establishments that Serve Alcoholic Beverages to Intoxicated Patrons: License to Serve Alcoholic Beverages Withdrawn (Yes/No): Length of Term of License Withdrawal: 21 §§30-86 & 30-1(12) (Yr Eff: 1985) 21 §30-89(b) Note: Applies only to possession in a public place.

-Withdrawn (Yes/No):

-Length of Term of License Withdrawal:

-21 §§30-86 & 30-1(12) (Yr Eff: 1985)

-21 §30-89(b) Note: Applies only to possession in a public place.
 Exceptions: Employment or under an order of a physical or while accompanied by a parent or legal guardian who is over 21 years of age.
-None

-Yes §30-102 Note: Damages are limited to \$50,000.
+None Yes §30-102 Note: Damages are limited to \$50,000.
 Note: Statutory limits on damages were held to be constitutional.
 Sanders v.
 Officer's Club of Connecticut, 493 A.2d 184 (Conn.
-1985)

-Yes Limited In situations where there has been wanton and reckless misconduct in either the selling or furnishing of alcoholic beverages, a common law negligence action can be maintained.
+1985) Yes Limited In situations where there has been wanton and reckless misconduct in either the selling or furnishing of alcoholic beverages, a common law negligence action can be maintained.
 Kowal v.
 Hofler, 436 A.2d 1 (Conn.
 1980), & Boehm v.
 Hish, 517 A.2d 624 (Conn.
 1986).
 Yes Kly v.
 Murphy, 540 A.2d 54 (Conn.
 1988) This case applied to the actions of an intoxicated minor guest.
 See the above cases where there has been wanton and reckless misconduct in the furnishing of alcoholic beverages.

-Misd §30-86 Not more than 1 yr §30-113 Not more than \$1,000 §30-113

-Yes Susp or rev §30-55 Not stated in the statute
+None Misd §30-86 Not more than 1 yr §30-113 Not more than \$1,000 §30-113 Yes Susp or rev §30-55 Not stated in the statute

-Criminal Actions Against Owners or Employees of Establishments that Serve Alcoholic Beverages or the Wrong Type of Alcoholic Beverage to Those Persons Under the Minimum Legal Drinking Age:

-Administrative Actions Against Owners of Establishments That Serve Alcoholic Beverages to Those Persons Under the Minimum Legal Drinking Age: License to Serve Alcoholic Beverages

-Anti-Happy Hour Laws/Regualtions:
+Other State Laws Related To Alcohol Use: (continued) Criminal Actions Against Owners or Employees of Establishments that Serve Alcoholic Beverages or the Wrong Type of Alcoholic Beverage to Those Persons Under the Minimum Legal Drinking Age: Type of Criminal Action: Term of Imprisonment: Fine (\$ Range): Administrative Actions Against Owners of Establishments That Serve Alcoholic Beverages to Those Persons Under the Minimum Legal Drinking Age: License to Serve Alcoholic Beverages Withdrawn (Yes/No): Length of Term License Withdrawal: Anti-Happy Hour Laws/Regualtions:

-Laws Prohibiting (1) the Possession of Open Containers of Alcoholic Beverages and (2) the Consumption of Alcoholic Beverages in the Passenger Compartment of a Vehicle:

-Open Container Law (Yes/No): Anti-Consumption Law (Yes/No): Misd §30-861

-Not more than 1 yr §30-113 Not more than \$1,000 §30-113

-Yes Susp of rev §30-55 Not stated in the statute

-Special Note: Any person, except a parent, guardian or physician who gives/delivers liquors to a minor, shall be fined not more than \$1,500 or imprisoned not more than 18 months, or both. §30-86

-The law prohibits the alcoholic beverage licensing agency from adopting a regulation that mandates the minimum price above which a permittee is required to sell alcoholic beverages. §4(c) Public Act 93-139
+Laws Prohibiting (1) the Possession of Open Containers of Alcoholic Beverages and (2) the Consumption of Alcoholic Beverages in the Passenger Compartment of a Vehicle: Open Container Law (Yes/No): Anti-Consumption Law (Yes/No): Misd §30-861 Not more than 1 yr §30-113 Not more than \$1,000 §30-113 Yes Susp of rev §30-55 Not stated in the statute No2 No No Special Note: Any person, except a parent, guardian or physician who gives/delivers liquors to a minor, shall be fined not more than \$1,500 or imprisoned not more than [8 months, or both, \$30-86] 2The law prohibits the alcoholic beverage licensing agency from adopting a regulation that mandates the minimum price above which a permittee is required to sell alcoholic beverages. §4(c) Public Act 93-139 STATE: General Reference:

-DELAWARE

-Delaware Code Annotated

-Standard DWI Offense: Illegal Per Se Law (BAC Level): Presumption (BAC Level):
+Standard DWI Offense: Illegal Per Se Law (BAC): Presumption (BAC): Types of Drugs/Drugs and Alcohol: Other: